LastPass Review: Quick Expert Summary

 The Security tab includes LastPass’s password generator, emergency access, a security challenge which gives you an overall password security score, and a security dashboard which only informs you that you can use this feature on your desktop computer.

-Overall, I found both LastPass’s iOS and Android apps incredibly easy to use.
+Overall, I found LastPass’s iOS and Android apps incredibly easy to use.
 While the mobile apps are a bit different than the web vault, locating and using all of the features is very simple.
-Many other password managers either don’t have mobile apps or they have really bad ones, so it’s nice to see LastPass paying attention to its mobile users.
+Many other password managers either don’t have mobile apps or they have really bad ones — and even decent offerings like Sticky Password’s mobile apps aren’t as feature-rich and intuitive as LastPass’s.
+It’s nice to see LastPass paying attention to its mobile users.

 LastPass Customer Support

 LastPass has pretty good customer support options for general questions, but contacting the support team is a little difficult.